rafaeelaudibert/GooglePlay.sql/README.md

 This repository contain the code for INF01145 (Fundamentos de Bancos de Dados) discipline final assignment, lectured at [INF](https://inf.ufrgs.br)-[UFRGS](https://ufrgs.br).

-The assignment project definition can be found at [definition.pdf](./definition.pdf)
+The assignment project definition can be found at [definition.pdf](./definition.pdf) (in Portuguese)

 ## How to